google/osv.dev/gcp/appengine/blog/content/posts/announcing-transitive-dependency-support-for-maven-pomxml-in-osv-scanner/index.md

 OSV-Scanner uses [deps.dev’s Maven parser library](https://pkg.go.dev/deps.dev/util/maven) to generate an effective POM which includes project inheritance, importing managed dependencies and project interpolation.
 This may involve fetching Maven projects from Maven Central repository.

-OSV-Scanner then invokes [deps.dev’s Maven resolver library](https://pkg.go.dev/deps.dev/util/resolve) to compute a dependency graph for the processed project.
-This graph includes all of the direct and transitive dependencies of your project.
+OSV-Scanner then invokes [deps.dev’s resolver library](https://pkg.go.dev/deps.dev/util/resolve) to compute a dependency graph for the processed project.
+This graph includes all the direct and transitive dependencies of your project.
 Maven requirements are provided by [deps.dev API](https://docs.deps.dev/api/v3/#getrequirements).

 After the dependency resolution, OSV-Scanner queries the OSV database for vulnerabilities associated with these dependencies.